Oxoscript turns into NanoPy - more infos

 delay(10000)

-This example prints the measured barometric pressure every 10 seconds in the terminal.
+This example displays the measured air pressure in the terminal every 10 seconds.

 getHumidity()->float